rodolphe37/cra-template-github-my-profile/README.md

 This is the GithubMyProfile app template for [Create React App](https://github.com/facebook/create-react-app).

+It is an open source multilingual (fr - en - pt) app licensed under the Creative Commons license.

+Being a PWA, it is installable under most operating systems as well as under android (Tested myself).

+ You can now have a quick view of your Github account information, such as:

+- Your personal stats in real time among other statistics of the most used languages ​​on the platform.

+- There is an "About" page and a footer that you can fully customize with your images, links, pdf, etc ...

+- Also, there is a list of 50 of your "created by you" and 50 "forked" repositories.

 To use this template when creating a new app it's really easy.

 **here's how:**